dazhwu/pydynpd/vignettes/paper.md

 ![The automatic mode in pydnynpd. \label{fig:auto_mode}](new_struct.png){width=100%}

 Figure 2 shows how other packages work: a user needs to choose a specific model, then based on that particular model the system generates the corresponding instrument matrix and panel data with dependent/independent variables so that the GMM process can produce regression results.
 An innovative feature of pydynpd is that it can also run in its "automatic" mode in which it doesn't require users to choose a particular model.
 Instead, users may let pydynpd search for the lags (e.g., $p$ and $q_{k}$) so that the corresponding models satisfy certain standards.
+In other words, users may use pydynpd to estimate the following model with question markers indicating values not determined yet:

+$$y_{it}=\sum_{j=1}^{\colorbox{yellow} ?}\alpha_{j}y_{i,t-j}+\sum_{j=1}^{{\colorbox{yellow} ?}}\beta_{j}r_{i,t-j}+{\delta}d_{i,t}+\gamma_{i,t}+u_{i}+\epsilon_{it}$$

-Figure 3 shows how pydynpd's automatic mode works: a user indicates what values pydynpd needs to search for (e.g., the question marks in equation below), and then pydynpd tries all possible models, and returns "good" models that pass dynamic models' specification tests (e.g., Hansen overidentification test and AR(2) test).
+Figure 3 shows how pydynpd's automatic mode works: a user indicates what values pydynpd needs to search for (e.g., the question marks in equation above), and then pydynpd tries all possible models, and returns "good" models that pass dynamic models' specification tests (e.g., Hansen overidentification test and AR(2) test).
 Note that processes included in the dotted box in Figure 2 is represented as a black-box process named "traditional process" in Figure 3.

-$$y_{it}=\sum_{j=1}^{\colorbox{yellow} ?}\alpha_{j}y_{i,t-j}+\sum_{j=1}^{{\colorbox{yellow} ?}}\beta_{j}r_{i,t-j}+{\delta}d_{i,t}+\gamma_{i,t}+u_{i}+\epsilon_{it}$$